 Ingredients

-- Perfect All-Butter Pie Crust Recipe
+- All-Butter Pie Crust Recipe (This is enough dough for a two-crust pie)

 - 2½ cups sweetened shredded coconut